nicklasfrahm/infrastructure/README.md

 ## Limitations❗

-Below you may find a list of limitations in my current infrastructure setup.
+Below you may find a list of limitations with my current infrastructure setup.

 - **Manual NS and DS records**
   Due to the limitations of the [Namecheap API][website-namecheap-api], I decided to completely administrate my NS and DS records by hand.
 If I can't automate it for one registrar, I will not automate it for any of them.
 This is subject to change based on the amount of domains and the frequency of changes.
 Usually however NS records rarely change.